-We see the immense hardship faced by people and families affected by problem gambling.
-If you’re considering taking that first courageous step out of problem gambling, we are here to help you on your journey.
+We see the immense hardship faced by people and families affected by gambling harm.
+If you’re considering taking that first courageous step to changing your gambling habits, we are here to help you on your journey.
 Call us on 1300 827 638 or click below to make an online referral.

 Counselling for individuals directly experiencing gambling-related harm